-- 1. To elect Dennis A. Ausiello, M.D., Willard H. Dere, M.D., and Eric D. Shaff as Class I Directors to serve until the 2025 Annual Meeting of Stockholders, and until their respective successors shall have been duly elected and qualified; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - 3.
-To approve, on an advisory (non-binding) basis, the compensation of our named executive officers; and - 4.
+- 1. To elect Stephen A. Berenson, Richard N. Kender, and Claire M. Fraser, Ph.D. as Class II Directors to serve until the 2026 Annual Meeting of Stockholders, and until their respective successors have been duly elected and qualified; - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
+To approve, on an advisory (non-binding) basis, the compensation of our named executive officers; - 4.
+To approve an amendment to our Restated Certificate of Incorporation to increase the number of authorized shares of our common stock, par value \$0.001 per share (our "Common Stock") from 200,000,000 to 240,000,000; - 5.
+To approve an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal 4; and - 6.
 To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.

-Holders of record of our common stock (our "Common Stock") as of the close of business on April 25, 2022 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment of the Annual Meeting.
+Holders of record of our Common Stock as of the close of business on April 24, 2023 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment of the Annual Meeting.
 To participate in the Annual Meeting, including to vote via the Internet, you will need the 16-digit control number included on your Internet Notice, your proxy card or on the instructions that accompanied your proxy materials.
 A complete list of stockholders entitled to vote at the Annual Meeting will be open to the examination of any stockholder for a purpose germane to the meeting by sending an email to info@serestherapeutics.com, stating the purpose of the request and providing proof of ownership of our Common Stock for a period of ten days prior to the Annual Meeting and will also be available on the bottom of your screen during the Annual Meeting after entering your 16-digit control number.
 The Annual Meeting may be continued or adjourned from time to time without notice other than by announcement at the Annual Meeting.